nkontopoul/EFI-catalina-HP15ac136nv/README.md

 bluetooth
 Radeon gpu

+How to install:

+1)Use a free program like EFI Mounter v3.1 in order to mount the EFI partition of your hd 2)Unzip the file EFI.zip to that folder...this will also make your hd bootable in case that you still use a usb boot.
+3)Reboot your system

-Please, make sure that you are aware of the needed mods for: https://www.tonymacx86.com/threads/an-idiots-guide-to-imessage.196827/
+Please, make sure that you are aware of the needed mods for because I have not included them for obvious reasons: https://www.tonymacx86.com/threads/an-idiots-guide-to-imessage.196827/

 You are free to modify and test further.